 There are then 2 possibilities:

-- If the hot water tank in place has space for a solar heat exchanger available at the bottom of the tank, as well as a probe location at the same level as the heat exchanger, then it is compatible with the installation of DualSun panels.
+- If the hot water tank in place has space for a solar heat exchanger available below the tank, then it is compatible with the installation of DualSun panels.